Admission and selection procedure

 International Baccalaureate Diploma

 - Mathematics (new curriculum): Analysis & Approaches HL minimum grade 5.
-Students who study Analysis & Approaches SL, Applications & Interpretation HL or Applications & Interpretation SL are not considered to have sufficient preliminary education in mathematics and are therefore not admissible to the Double bachelor programme.
+Students who study Analysis & Approaches SL, Applications & Interpretation HL or Applications & Interpretation SL are not considered to have sufficient preliminary education in mathematics and are therefore not admissible to the Econometrics programme.

 - Mathematics (old curriculum): Math HL minimum grade 5.
-Students who study Math SL or Math Studies are not considered to have sufficient preliminary education in mathematics and are therefore not admissible to the Double bachelor programme.
+Students who study Math SL or Math Studies are not considered to have sufficient preliminary education in mathematics and are therefore not admissible to the Econometrics programme.

 - Minimum requirement of 30 points (TOK, EE and CAS excluded).